Aspen parkland: Aspen understory

 The result of the above factors is an extensive understory of vegetation in the aspen forest.
 Common shrubs and herbs are: saskatoon, red-osier dogwood, raspberry, wild rose, currants and bracted honeysuckle, wild sarsaparilla, hairy lungwort, asters, and peavine.
 Twinflower, strawberries, bunchberries, horsetails and wintergreen form an attractive grown cover.

 The mineral soil is covered by a decaying cover of organic matter.
 Numerous consumers and decomposers create humus materials.
 Burrowing animals mix the new fertile materials with the soil to form a rich rooting compound.

-The spruce forest understory
+Spruce forest understory

 Factors which influence the understory vegetation of spruce stands in the boreal forest association include: